fa-krug/FreshRSS---Extensions/xExtension-InlineImages/README.md

 ## Description

-This FreshRSS extension downloads images from RSS entries, shrinks them, and embeds them as base64 inline images.
+This FreshRSS extension downloads images from RSS entries and embeds them as base64 inline images.
 This provides several benefits:

 - **Privacy**: Prevents external image tracking
 - **Offline Access**: Images are stored directly in the database